spacelift-io/terraform-aws-eks-spacelift-selfhosted/README.md

 > ⚠️ Do **not** import the state into Spacelift after the installation: that would cause circular dependencies, and in case you accidentally break the Spacelift installation, you wouldn't be able to fix it.

+## 🔐 IAM Permissions

+To deploy this module, you'll need AWS credentials with the appropriate IAM permissions.
+A comprehensive IAM policy document with all required permissions is provided in [terraform-deployment-iam-policy.json](terraform-deployment-iam-policy.json).
+This policy includes permissions for:

+- EKS cluster and node group management
+- VPC and networking resources (subnets, route tables, security groups, NAT gateways, etc.)
+- RDS Aurora database management
+- S3 bucket management for storing Spacelift data
+- ECR repository management for container images
+- KMS key management for encryption
+- IAM role and policy management
+- CloudWatch logs management
+- Load balancer management
+- Auto Scaling groups for EKS node groups

+You can attach this policy to the IAM user or role that will be used to deploy the infrastructure.

 ## ✨ Usage

 ```hcl